Enhancing OLAP Resilience at LinkedIn: Zone-Aware Placement and Rebalancing

-Second, after redistribution, replicas must be placed with awareness of the cluster's fault-domain topology.
-In modern cloud and on-premise infrastructures, containerized services are orchestrated by cluster managers such as Kubernetes~\cite{k8s_multiple_zones}, which automate deployment, failure recovery, and scaling.
-Operators rely on redundancy and proactive resource management---e.g., rescheduling workloads away from unhealthy nodes and performing rolling updates without disrupting active traffic.
-A critical concept underpinning such robustness is the notion of \emph{fault domains}, referred to as \emph{Maintenance Zones} (MZs) at LinkedIn.
-MZs represent logical groupings of resources (e.g., nodes, racks, power circuits, or availability zones) that share a common failure risk~\cite{aws-placement-groups,azure_az_overview,hadoop_rack_awareness}.
-During planned operations (e.g., upgrades, kernel patches, or network/power maintenance), operators often drain one MZ at a time; to limit blast radius, cluster managers distribute workloads across MZs using placement constraints and topology-aware spreading~\cite{k8s_topology_spread}.
-However, Pinot's replica-group-based assignment and routing (Section~\ref{sec:adss-background}) do not naturally align with MZ awareness, and pinning each replica group to a single MZ is too rigid under node churn and resizes.
+Second, replicas must be placed with awareness of fault-domain topology.
+We refer to fault domains as \emph{Maintenance Zones} (MZs) at LinkedIn---logical groupings of nodes, racks, power circuits, or availability zones that share a common failure risk~\cite{aws-placement-groups,azure_az_overview,hadoop_rack_awareness}.
+Operators drain one MZ at a time during planned maintenance; cluster managers spread workloads across MZs using topology-aware constraints~\cite{k8s_topology_spread}.
+Prior Helix placement work~\cite{LiCRUSHEDBlog} supports topology-aware assignment but does not fit Pinot's replica-group-based assignment and routing (Section~\ref{sec:adss-background}) or migration constraints (Section~\ref{sec:relatedFd}).

-We address both challenges with a two-part approach: first, an MZ-aware assignment algorithm that computes a target placement maximizing replica diversity across fault domains, ensuring availability even when an entire zone is drained (Section~\ref{sec:mz-aware}); and second, an impact-free rebalance procedure that transitions from the current state to the target assignment without degrading query SLAs (Section~\ref{sec:impact-free-rebalance}).
+We address both challenges (Sections~\ref{sec:mz-aware} and~\ref{sec:impact-free-rebalance}): an MZ-aware assignment algorithm that maximizes replica diversity across fault domains, and an impact-free rebalance procedure that converges to the target assignment without degrading SLAs.